otto-de/edison-microservice/README.md

 ## About

-This project contains a number of independent libraries on top of Spring Boot to provide a faster setup of jvm microservices.
+This project contains a number of independent libraries on top of Spring Boot to provide a faster setup of JVM microservices.
 The libraries are used in different projects at OTTO.
-It's purpose is to provide a common implementation for cross-cutting requirements like:
+Its purpose is to provide a common implementation for cross-cutting requirements like:

-* Health checks that are used to tell the load balancer or mesos platform whether or not a service is healthy.
+* Health checks that are used to tell the load balancer whether or not a service is healthy.
 * A [status page/document](https://github.com/otto-de/edison-microservice/tree/master/edison-core) that is used to give information about the current state of the service.
 Status information also include details about sub-components, background jobs like imports, and so on.
 * A simple job handling library that is used to run asynchronous background jobs, which for example can be used to run data imports from other systems.
 * An optional MongoDB-based implementation of a JobRepository